 - Will the seller provide a receipt or signed bill of sale with seller's name, address, and phone?
 If not, ask why.
 You may need it later to ask questions, request missing parts, or to prove that you own the chair.

 - Will the seller include a user's manual for the specific model you buy?
 If not, you may never learn how to use all of its features, or how to identify and fix problems that may occur.
 (We highly recommend that you read the manual, before you use your power wheelchair.)

 - When was the wheelchair's last service date?
 Ask what was checked, by whom, and when.

 - Is the seller reputable?
 Ask for references, and check them.

-Try this free, with instant results: Find My Perfect Electric Wheelchair.
+Try this free tool today, and get instant results: Find My Perfect Electric Wheelchair.